Or: Take Me Back to Last Friday

 Okay, so maybe this is turning into a sign of laziness.
 Nobody should want to sleep so much at my age.
 At 25-nearing-26, I’m supposed to be full of activity and passion and drive.
 At this age, your average basketball player would be in the prime of his years.
 But no. At 25-turning-26, the highlights of my every day are the times I get to crash on my bed.

 On the other hand, I might not be all that special.
 A lot of posts on the internet talk about nothing else but a universal feeling of tiredness and how much everybody wants to jump into bed so badly whenever the weekend comes.
-Everywhere, millennials (I still refuse to associate myself as such) are bragging about how sleepy and tired they all are, as if this was all some big competition when it’s always been a state of mind for me.
+Everywhere, people are bragging about how sleepy and tired they all are, as if this was all some big competition when it’s always been a state of mind for me.

 So what is it, really, this incessant desire to sleep?
 Is it getting older or getting lazier?
 Maybe it’s neither, and maybe I should just take it for the obvious sign it is: a sign of tiredness.
 What’s my problem anyway, trying to dissect this and pick at it to no end, hoping to find something profound?